 IT Support Process

-To start off, we think think tech support employees are fantastic.
-The job can be thankless, stressful and downright maddening at times, because the very nature of the position means that everything makes their daily tasks harder to do.
+To start off, we think tech support employees are fantastic.
+The job can be thankless, stressful and downright maddening at times because the very nature of the position means that everything makes their daily tasks harder to do.

-Sadly, it’s also a task which many managers either don’t know how to improve or don’t quite realise the impact of.
+Sadly, it’s also a task which many managers either don’t know how to improve or don’t quite realize the impact of.

 ‘Bosses and teammates rarely see when the support staff make customers happy, only when they make them mad’ – Evan Hamilton

-In most organisations, tech support is a proving ground for new employees with little experience, ergo the majority of cases your hear about through the complaints system are probably because the tech support employee has no idea how to actually fix the problem.
+In most organizations, tech support is a proving ground for new employees with little experience, ergo the majority of cases you hear about through the complaints system are probably because the tech support employee has no idea how to actually fix the problem.

 So, instead of having them memorize (and still probably forget) the solutions to the most common IT problems, you can now just tell them to load up our IT support process!

 Using this checklist, any tech support employee can go through both the simple and specialized checks and fixes to solve any common computer hiccup when in control of the computer in question.